w3c/Guide/process/cg-transition.md

 ### Are IPR commitments in place?

-When a Working Group plans to take up a Community Group specification, it is important that there be "IPR safety" around the specification managed by the Working Group.
-Relevant questions are:
+When a Working Group plans to take up a Community Group specification, it is important that there be "IPR safety" around the resulting Working Group specification.

-- Who has made significant contributions to the Community Group specification?
-See below for information about a tool to identify significant contributors](#contributor-list)
-- Have those contributors (or the organizations they represent) joined the Working Group or do they plan to do so?

-If significant contributors have not joined the Working Group or don't plan to, then steps should be taken to secure IPR commitments from them.
-There are three ways for CG contributors to make commitments for the specification managed by the Working Group:
+If significant contributors (see [tool](#contributor-list)) below) have not joined the Working Group or don't plan to, then steps should be taken to secure IPR commitments from them.
+There are three ways for CG contributors to make patent licensing commitments for the specification managed by the Working Group:
+{:#ipr-commitments}

-1. They can join (or already participate in) the Working Group.
+1. They can join the Working Group(if they haven't already).
 1. They can sign the non-participant licensing agreement for the Working Group.
-1. They can make a commitment (via [tools](https://www.w3.org/community/about/faq/#fsa-mechanics)) to the Community Group specification under the [>W3C Community Final Specification Agreement (FSA)](https://www.w3.org/community/about/agreements/final/).
+1. They can make a commitment (via [tools](https://www.w3.org/community/about/faq/#fsa-mechanics)) to the Community Group specification under the [W3C Community Final Specification Agreement (FSA)](https://www.w3.org/community/about/agreements/final/).
 Note that the main difference between the FSA and the [W3C Community Contributor Licensing Agreement (CLA)](https://www.w3.org/community/about/process/cla/) is that patent licensing commitments under the CLA are for one's own contributions, while commitments under the FSA are for the full text of the specification.

-**Note:** FSA commitments may still have some value for situations where a Working Group ultimately does not advance the specification on the Recommendation Track.
-Each Community Group should make a determination whether to launch the process of gathering Final Specification commitments, based on (anticipated or actual) Contributor participation in the Working Group.

 Once the work transitions to a Working Group, that Working Group's patent policy becomes the "primary" patent policy.
 Contributions to the work are henceforth made under the W3C Patent Policy.
 When a contributor cannot join the Working Group, W3C will provide tools so that Working Groups can ensure that substantive contributions from non-participants are made under the terms of the W3C Patent Policy.